nurkiewicz/benchmarks/src/main/docs/inlining.md

 		return x1 + x2 + x3 + x4;
 	}

-Important remark is that it's the JVM, not the compiler. `javac` is quite conservative when producing bytecode and puts all that work onto the JVM.
+Important remark is that it's the JVM, not the compiler. `javac` is quite conservative when producing bytecode and leaves all that work onto the JVM.
 This design decision turned out to be brilliant:

 * JVM knows more about target environment, CPU, memory, architecture and can optimize more aggressively